jscottcronin/CTA_ETA/README.md

 # CTA_ETA

 This is a personal project to pull arrival time info for CTA train and bus stops nearest to my home.
 The program also pulls information on the 4 divvy stations nearest my home.
+Arrival times are calculated assuming central time zone.

 The program is setup to run on a 1024x1280 monitor and is directly launched when my raspberry pi is turned on.
 In my home, my raspberry pi is connected to a light switch which will activate/deactivate